zhutao100/qwen-code/docs/users/common-workflow.md

 1) Drag and drop an image into the Qwen Code window
 2) Copy an image and paste it into the CLI with ctrl+v (Do not use cmd+v)
-3) Provide an image path to Claude.
+3) Provide an image path to Qwen Code.
 E.g., "Analyze this image: /path/to/your/image. png"

-  3. Ask Claude to analyze the image
+  4. Ask Qwen Code to analyze the image
 ```
 What does this image show?
 ```